-- a.
-Requirements designed to enhance house value, such as: - requiring basements rather than slabs; - requiring excessive parking spaces, or covered parking areas and garages; - requiring more open space dedication than bears a reasonable relationship to the needs of the occupants; - requiring facades of certain materials, such as brick or stone; - b.
-Requirements designed to achieve visual or aesthetic goals, such as: - 'zigzag' standards, requiring that setbacks of multifamily buildings vary at regular intervals; - 'no look alike' standards, requiring that houses or townhouses show significant variation from one another in facade, elevation, roofline, etc.; - excessive open space dedication requirements; - excessive setback, buffer, perimeter landscaping, and similar requirements.
+- requiring basements rather than slabs; - requiring excessive parking spaces, or covered parking areas and garages; - requiring more open space dedication than bears a reasonable relationship to the needs of the occupants; - requiring facades of certain materials, such as brick or stone;

-Requirements designed to displace costs onto developers, and by extension, residents of new housing, such as:
+b.
+Requirements designed to achieve visual or aesthetic goals, such as:

+- 'zigzag' standards, requiring that setbacks of multifamily buildings vary at regular intervals; - 'no look alike' standards, requiring that houses or townhouses show significant variation from one another in facade, elevation, roofline, etc.; - excessive open space dedication requirements; - excessive setback, buffer, perimeter landscaping, and similar requirements.

-- requirements that developer provide major infrastructure or facility improvements at his expense; 17 - requirements that developers or residents of multifamily developments on PUDS bear the cost of services (snow removal, trash removal, etc.) borne by the municipality in the balance of the community.
+- Requirements designed to displace costs onto developers, and by extension, residents of new housing, such as: - requirements that developer provide major infrastructure or facility improvements at his expense; - requirements that developers or residents of multifamily developments on PUDS bear the cost of services (snow removal, trash removal, etc.) borne by the municipality in the balance of the community.